Integrate the client-side SDK

 To initiate a transaction, you must create a JavaScript object containing the transaction parameters.
 Trustly refers to this as the Establish Data object.

 Do not pass Personally Identifiable Information (PII) such as names or email addresses in the description field.
-All customer PII must be passed within the customer object.
+Pass all customer PII within the customer object.

 Example payload